pnwlady/hapi_app/README.md

 ```

 ###DELETE
-Delete family member from database by by finding their specific id and adding to /api/delete/<id>
+Delete family member from database by by finding their unique mongo _id and it adding to /api/delete/<id>

 ```
 http POST localhost:5000/api/delete/{pfId}